perelandrax/DunkShot/README.md

-# RibShot
+# DunkShot

-RibShot is an android client application for Dribbble.
+DunkShot is an android client application for Dribbble.
 An app to demonstrate RIBs, Uber's newest mobile architecture.

 # Screenshot